U.K. Will Allow Huawei To Help Build Part Of Its 5G Network, Despite U.S. Pressure

 Last summer, the U.S. warned some of its closest allies that if Huawei is part of their 5G telecom infrastructure, U.S. agencies might be reluctant to share intelligence.

-Inside the U.S., the government's campaign against Huawei includes a ban that prevents agencies from using federal money to buy services or equipment from the telecom company.
+In the U.S., the government's campaign against Huawei includes a ban that prevents agencies from using federal money to buy services or equipment from the telecom company.

-But the Trump administration is also allowing Huawei to play a role in U.S. infrastructure, as the Commerce Department granted an extension in November to allow American companies to work with Huawei on rural networks.
+But the Trump administration also is allowing Huawei to play a role in U.S. infrastructure — the Commerce Department granted an extension in November to allow American companies to work with Huawei on rural networks.

 The U.S. has been openly skeptical of Huawei since at least 2012, when the House Intelligence Committee issued a report criticizing the company over its ties to China's government and a lack of transparency.